dima-brook/w3f_application/elrond_bridge.md

 Current block reputation: 82
 Epoch mean: 69
 ```
-**Dealing with Fradulent Validators**
+**Dealing with Fraudulent Validators**

-A more serious malicious activity, namely double signing, or signing alternative to the BFT threshold versions of transactions will be reported to the development team by the smart contract in Elrond or the substrate pallet, depending on wich side the fradulent activity occured.
+A more serious malicious activity, namely double signing, or signing alternative to the BFT threshold versions of transactions will be reported to the development team by the smart contract in Elrond or the substrate pallet, depending on which side the fraudulent activity occurred.
 The team members will contact the validator and will decide whether to continue cooperation or unsubscribe the validator from the pool.

 **Validator-related functionality distribution in code**: